How tax works on your EasyEquities USD account depends on a number of factors, including but not limited to the following:

 South Africa also has a double-taxation agreement with the USA, which governs how taxes will be charged and paid between the two countries.

-Dividends Withholding tax charged against dividends paid to clients holding instruments available in an EasyEquities USD account, will be paid at 15%.
-In terms of the mechanics, when we pay you a dividend, we will charge the 15% against that dividend (listed as a separate line item in your transactions), and pay that amount to the Internal Revenue Service (IRS) in the USA.
-You needn't do anything.
+Dividends Withholding tax, which is charged against dividends that have been paid to those who hold instruments available in an EasyEquities USD account, will be paid at 15%.
+This is handled by EasyEquities and there is no action needed from you.
+When a dividend is paid out to you, we will charge the 15% against that dividend (listed as a separate line item in your transactions), and pay that amount to the Internal Revenue Service (IRS) in the USA.

-Two to three months after the end of every South African tax year (end-February), EasyEquities will issue a tax certificate pertaining to all investment activity in your EasyEquities USD account, which clients can download from the Reports section of the site.
-This tax certificate should be used by the client in the submission of their annual tax return.
+Two to three months after the end of every South African tax year (end-February), EasyEquities will issue a tax certificate pertaining to all investment activity in your EasyEquities USD account, which you can download from the Reports section in your account.
+You'll need to use this tax certificate in the submission of your annual tax return.

 Residents of other countries outside of South Africa

-Based on the residence of the client, Dividends tax will be charged according to the rate specified in the IRS table for that country in which the client resides.
-If the client is from a country that does not have a tax treaty with the US (and therefore does not have a Dividends tax rate specified on the IRS table) they will pay Dividends Tax on all dividends paid to them, at 30%.
+Dividends tax will be charged according to the rate specified in the IRS table for the country where you live.
+If you are from a country that does not have a tax treaty with the US (and therefore does not have a dividends tax rate specified on the IRS table) you will pay dividends tax on all dividends paid to them, at 30%.